pivotal/docs-tap/getting-started.md

     kubectl --context WORKLOAD-CONTEXT api-resources
     ```

-The application operator takes over from here (ensure you are targetting the TAP workload cluster, not the service cluster):
+The application operator takes over from here (ensure you are targetting the Tanzu Application Platform workload cluster, not the service cluster):

 1. Discover the new service and provision an instance by running the following command.